dsccommunity/CertificateDsc/ReadMe.md

 - **`[String]` SubjectAltName** The subject alternative name used to createthe certificate.
 Optional.
 - **`[PSCredential]` Credential**: The credentials that will be used to access the template in the Certificate Authority.
 Optional.
 - **`[Boolean]` AutoRenew**: Determines if the resource will also renew a certificate within 7 days of expiration.
 Optional.
+- **`[Boolean]` UseMachineContext**:  Indicates whether or not the flag -adminforcemachine will be used when requesting certificates.
+Necessary for certain templates like e.g. DomainControllerAuthentication.
+Optional.

 ### xPfxImport